Assistance With Probate And Estate Administration

 Only certain property must be probated.
 If the decedent owns an asset jointly with survivorship with another person, that property passes outside of probate to the surviving owner.
 If the decedent names a beneficiary on an asset or designates an asset to pass by way of a “payable on death” or “transfer on death” designation, then that asset is not subject to probate.
 Assets held in a revocable living trust do not have to go through a probate process.

-If the total value of assets to be probated is less than $50,000, then assets can be passed to heirs by way of a document called an Affidavit for Transfer of Assets Without Administration, or, more commonly, a “Small Estates Affidavit.”
+If the total value of assets to be probated is less than $50,000 for decedents dying before July 1, 2022 and $100,000 for decedents dying after June 30, 2022, then assets can be passed to heirs by way of a document called an Affidavit for Transfer of Assets Without Administration, or, more commonly, a “Small Estates Affidavit.”

 We Can Assist In Winding Down The Estate